secynic/ipwhois/CLI.rst

                         {\"DNIC\": \"arin\"}.
-Valid RIR values are (note the case-sensitive - this is meant to match the REST result): 'ARIN', 'RIPE', 'apnic', 'lacnic', 'afrinic'
+Valid RIR values are (note the case-sensitive - this is meant to match the REST result): 'ARIN', 'RIPE', 'apnic', 'lacnic', 'afrinic' --skip_asn_description
+                        Don't run an additional query when pulling ASN information via dns (to get the ASN description).
+This is the opposite of the ipwhois get_asn_description argument, in order to enable get_asn_description by default in the CLI.

 RDAP settings:
   --depth COLOR_DEPTH   If not --whois, how many levels deep to run RDAP